McLP2/cmdline_messenger/README.md

 The server tells you most of the things you have to enter.
 There are also some commands you can use.
 Just enter one into the console to use it.
 * `!change` tells the server, you want to connect to a new chat partner.
 Optionally, you can attach the user you want to connect to.
 For example `!change jane_doe` will connect you to jane_doe, if she is available.
 * `!exit` shuts down the client application.
+* `!accept` is used to confirm the validity of an automatically downloaded key.